learn-co-curriculum/uci-mod-3-methods-review/README.md

 end
 ```

+All this work _defines_ a method.
+It does not _run_ it &mdash; yet.
+We must
+_define_ it before we can _use_.
+Think of it like writing a recipe: writing
+the recipe does not mean doing the work of preparing the dish.
+If it were that
+easy, we'd all have much fancier dinners at home!

 ## Recognize How to Call Methods

-Remember earlier where we defined the method, but it didn't run the work in the
-method yet.
-Here's where we do that!
-Once you define a method, you can execute
+We've written the method, let's _call_ it.
+Once you define a method, you can
-the method whenever you want by using the method name in your code.
-Methods
+_call_ or _execute_ the method whenever you want by using the method name in
-should be defined before calling them, otherwise Ruby will raise an exception
-for undefined method invoking.
+your code.

 ```ruby
 def greeting